 Instructions

 - Transfer the dough to a smooth work surface and knead until smooth, about 3-4 minutes.
-The dough should be smooth, soft and just slightly tacky (not sticky).
+The dough should be smooth, soft and not sticky.
 If needed, add more flour or milk (1 Tablespoon at a time) to reach your desired consistency.

 - Transfer the dough to a large oiled bowl and cover with plastic wrap.
 Let rise for 90 minutes, or until doubled in size.

-- Brush an 8x11-inch baking dish with 1 Tablespoon melted butter and set aside.**
+- Brush a 9x13-inch baking pan with 1 Tablespoon melted butter and set aside.**

 - Cover the baking dish with plastic wrap and let the rolls rise for 60 minutes, until puffed and doubled in size.